JaiVishal28/uniclubs/README.md

-# UniClubs - Uniting all events under one roof..
+# UniClubs - Uniting all events under one roof...
 check merge